 You don’t have to venture far to appreciate an authentic temple or experience the importance of traditional rituals – the perfectly preserved Thanh Hoang Temple, on its original site here at the Resort, was used by local fishermen for prayer.
 The nightly candlelit “Good Night Kiss to the Earth” and the Resort’s Thắp Nến Candle Lighting Ritual are my particular favourites.
 Growing up, we did not have electricity, so we lit candles at dusk to take a moment and think of our loved ones, or enjoy the present moment.

 A Fashion-Forward Tradition

 I always recommend trying out the on-site embroidery class, where you can join our crafty recreation team to learn the skill or wear an Áo Dài – the local traditional wide-legged trousers and high-necked fitted tunic inspired by Chinese court designs.
 You can also try on the conical hats of Vietnam that transcend age, sex and race.

-The Nha Trang region cooks these sweet, delicate lobsters that we serve on Mondays at Cafe Nam Hai.
-Lobsters from the Nha Trang waters taste totally different from other lobsters around the world – the secret is definitely in the waters.
+The Nha Trang region cooks these sweet, delicate lobsters that we serve each Monday night at Lá Sen. Lobsters from the Nha Trang waters taste totally different from other lobsters around the world – the secret is definitely in the waters.
 Vibrant waterfront street food with live cooking stalls and local performers light up Lá Sen on Thursdays too.
 Cao Lau noodles are the most delicious.
-Instead of the soup noodles found in the North and South, Central Vietnam noodles tend to be served with a thin sauce.
+Instead of the soup noodles found in the North and South, Central Vietnamese noodles tend to be served with a thin sauce.
 You can never go wrong with Hoi An street food.